OUT THERE APPLICATIONS

 Velocity will provide a Stage Manager, Lighting Designer, administrative and marketing support, and the front of house staffing for the performances.

-This application will close on February 14th at 11:59pm, and we are not able to accept late applications.
-The curating team is comprised of Velocity Curating Artist in Residence Amy O’Neal, Creative Producer Shane Donohue, Executive Director Erin Johnson, and Communications Manager Joseph Hernandez.
+This application will close on November 5th at 11:59pm, and we are not able to accept late applications.
+This year’s curating team is Velocity Curating Artist in Residence Nia-Amina Minor, Creative Producer Shane Donohue, Communications Manager Joseph Hernandez, and one Artist Circle Member.
 Panelists will review each application and score proposals using the below criteria, with scores from strongly meets criteria – somewhat meets criteria – does not meet criteria.

-The eight highest scoring applications will be advanced to a discussion stage, where the panel will curate three projects for this year’s performance, two from Seattle and two from the greater West Coast region.
-Beyond scoring, the curators’ will be selecting based on what three pieces together create a varied and exciting collection of works for the event.
+The eight highest scoring applications will be advanced to a discussion stage, where the panel will curate four projects for this year’s performances, two from Seattle and two from the greater West Coast region.
+Beyond scoring, the curators will make their selections based on what four pieces together create a varied and exciting collection of works for the festival.
 The Velocity Curating Artist in Residence and the Velocity Creative Producer will be available to provide feedback on unsuccessful applications.

 Criteria Description